 Venus is often called the twin planet to Earth because 1) it has a similar radius/size, 2) is has a similar mass, 3) it has a similar density and 4) it has an atmosphere.
 However, the environment of Venus is very different from the Earth, its ground temperature is over 800 degrees F and its atmosphere is carbon dioxide and sulfuric acid.
+Venus, thus, is less of a twin and more of a cautionary tale for what happens to a world with a massive greenhouse effect and runaway climate change.

 The above image of Venus is a mosaic of three images acquired by the Mariner 10 spacecraft on February 5, 1974.
 It shows a heavy atmosphere covered with thick clouds that prevents optical observation of the surface of Venus.